ricmoreira/api_gateway_admin/README.md

-# ecommerce-service
+# admin-service
-API Gateway for ecommerce UI
+API Gateway for ADMIN UI

 # Requirements
 [Go v1.9 or upper](https://golang.org/doc/install)

 # Dependencies
-Packages of *ecommerce-service* are managed using dep
+Packages of *admin-service* are managed using dep

 To install dep on a linux OS environment run
 ```